zzzprojects/docs/dapper-plus.net/pages/documentations/data-source.md

 ---
 Title: Exploring Supported Data Sources in Dapper Plus: What You Need to Know
 MetaDescription: Learn how to use Dapper Plus with strongly typed entities, Expando objects, and DataTables.
-LastMod: 2024-10-08
+LastMod: 2025-04-16
 ---

-# Exploring Supported Data Sources in Dapper Plus: What You Need to Know
+# Dapper Data Source /n Exploring Supported Data Sources in Dapper Plus: What You Need to Know

 To fully benefit from this documentation, ensure you are familiar with the [Mapping Key](/mapping-key) concept, as it plays a crucial role when working with various data sources.